evisdrenova/gpt-rs/blog.md

 ```

 Here's we're dividing each element in a row by the sum in order to get the renormalized weights that will add up to 1 in each row.

+### Applying a drop out mask to reduce overfitting

+We can add a drop out mask to reduce potential overfitting by randomly masking values within our attention weights.

+There are two places you can apply drop out: after calculating the attention weights or after applying the attention weights to the vectors.
+We'll do it after calculating the attention weights.
+We'll also use a dropout rate of 50% meaning that we will mask 50% of the values and set them to zero.
+To compensate for the drop out we scale up the remaining values by 1/(dropout) = 1/.5 = 2.